Jamaica's governor-general suspends personal use of royal insignia over 'offending image' - KESQ

 Jamaica’s governor-general suspends personal use of royal insignia over ‘offending image’

-Jamaica’s governor-general will no longer wear a royal insignia that depicts the archangel St. Michael trampling Satan, who is drawn with dark skin.
+Jamaica’s governor-general will no longer wear a royal insignia for personal use that depicts the archangel St. Michael trampling Satan, who is drawn with dark skin.

 The insignia has the illustration of St. Michael and Satan on one of its sides, according to the British royal family’s website.
 The image posted to the governor-general’s website and highlighted by Allen shows Satan as a dark-skinned man under the foot of a White archangel and has recently caused anger in Jamaica.